dwarvesf/brainery/memo/uidynamicanimator.md

 ---
 tags:
   - swift
   - macos
 title: Uidynamicanimator
 date: 2019-07-26
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2019-07-26
 ---

-# Definition
+## Definition

 A **dynamic item** is any iOS or custom object that conforms to the [UIDynamicItem](https://developer.apple.com/documentation/uikit/uidynamicitem) protocol.
 The [UIView](https://developer.apple.com/documentation/uikit/uiview) and [UICollectionViewLayoutAttributes](https://developer.apple.com/documentation/uikit/uicollectionviewlayoutattributes) classes implement this protocol in iOS 7 and later.
 You can implement this protocol to use a dynamic animator with custom objects for such purposes as reacting to rotation or position changes computed by an animator.